datenanfragen/website/README.md

 1. Install [Yarn 1](https://classic.yarnpkg.com/en/docs/install) (Classic) and the extended(!) version of [Hugo](https://gohugo.io/getting-started/quick-start/) (v0.88.1).
 2. Clone the repo and run `yarn` in the root directory of the repo to fetch all required dependencies.
 3. Run the deploy script (`./deploy.sh`) to fetch and prepare the required resources from our [data](https://github.com/datenanfragen/data) repository.
 4. Open two terminal windows.
-In the first, run `yarn dev` to start the Webpack file watcher which will automatically build the JS files.
-In the second one, run `hugo server` to have Hugo continously build the actual website and the SCSS.
+In the first, run `yarn dev` to start the Webpack file watcher, which will automatically build the JS files.
+In the second one, run `hugo server` to have Hugo continuously build the actual website and the SCSS.
 5. Now the website should be served by Hugo on multiple ports, starting from `1313`, for the different language versions.

 We recommend building and developing on Linux or macOS.
 If you are on Windows, use WSL.